Manual vs. Automated Accessibility Testing: Which One Should You Choose?

 Some pros of an automated audit are:

-Some cons of an automated are:
+Some cons of an automated audit are:

 When Should You Use An Automated Audit?